-More often than not, the costs of ongoing treatment will exceed the amount of coverage that the insurance company will allow, and a lot of the time, medical imaging tests eat up a good portion of the budget, as they are extremely expensive.
+Often, the costs of ongoing treatment will exceed the amount of coverage that the insurance company will allow.
+And a lot of the time, medical imaging tests eat up a good portion of the budget, as they are extremely expensive.

 There are several types of injuries that will require injury victims to use durable medical equipment to help with mobility.
 This equipment helps victims better adapt to their homes and environment, in general.
 For many, having this medical equipment will mean the difference between being independent and needing long term assistance.